BAhern98/Dunnes-Stores-Website-U.I-Testing/README.md

 Test 1

-Test if a user cant creat an account if they dont provide an email.
+Test if a user cant create an account if they dont provide an email.

 Test 2

-Test the search fumction and selecting the first item found.
+Test the search function and selecting the first item found.